Shaun Foust was only 12 years old when she learned about open heart surgery and became "fascinated by the heart."

 I also share responsibility with a handful of colleagues for the flow coordinator position, which includes communication between the cath lab, physicians and the pre- and post-procedural care area to coordinate case start times as well as lab assignments for staff and physicians and making sure staff get to lunch in a timely fashion.
 I also precept (teach and mentor) students and new hire technologists to make sure they learn how to do the job.

 I always knew I wanted to work in the medical field — I just wasn’t sure which part.
 When I was 12 years old, I read my grandfather's material for his open heart surgery, and I was fascinated by the heart.
 When I decided to start school, I looked at the programs offered and read the descriptions and knew immediately that the cardiovascular technology program was where I was meant to be.
+(Read more about how to become a cardiovascular technician.)

 What does a typical day look like?